christianwach/comment-tagger/readme.txt

 The *Comment Tagger* plugin lets logged-in readers tag comments.
 The plugin is intended to work with [*CommentPress Core*](https://wordpress.org/plugins/commentpress-core/) but can (with some effort) be used elsewhere.

+### Plugin Development

+This plugin is in active development.
+For feature requests and bug reports (or if you're a plugin author and want to contribute) please visit the plugin's [GitHub repository](https://github.com/christianwach/comment-tagger).

 == Installation ==